furlongj/LFS---by-bash-scripts/README.markdown

 Important:
 ----------
 My scripts are little different from LFS.
 Tarballs with packages are in folder sources but they are unpacked to folder build.
-And by my mistake at begining I made folder /mnt/LFS instead of /mnt/lfs so if you want have folder /mnt/lfs you must change variable root in /include/prepare, onlyunpackscript, chap6/start6 and .bashrc of lfs user (I hope I didn't forget somethink).
 And last one folders for separate build are with -BUILD sufix instead of -build :D

 DO IT:
 ------